INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

 In supervised machine learning, the data that we have are annotated.
 In other words, they are associated with a label or a target class.
-For Irises, each data point is associated with a type of Iris: our target class.
+For irises, each data point is associated with a type of iris: our target class.
-The purpose of supervised learning is to predict this target (here the type of iris) on new data without annotation: entering only petal and sepal dimensions.
+The purpose of supervised learning is to predict this target (here the type of iris) on new data without annotation (entering only petal and sepal dimensions).

 In mathematical terms, for supervised machine learning, we are given

 * a data matrix, that we shall denote *X*, with *n* observations

-* and a **target** *y*, which gives a characteristic for each observation
+* a **target** *y*, which gives a characteristic for each observation

-The goal of supervised learning is to predict y from *X*.
+The goal of supervised learning is to predict *y* from *X*.

 ---